jonas208/GradValley.jl/README.md

 # Contributing
 Everyone is invited to contribute.
 To do so:

-- Fork the current-most state of the master branch
+- Fork the current-most state of the main branch
 - Implement features or changes
 - Add your name to AUTHORS.md
 - Create a pull-request to the upstream repository